Isabel J. Kim

-Isabel J. Kim is an American speculative fiction writer.
-For her short stories she has won the annual Shirley Jackson Award and been nominated for the Astounding Award for Best New Writer.
-Her short fiction has appeared in Clarkesworld Magazine, Lightspeed, Apex Magazine, Strange Horizons, Fantasy Magazine, Beneath Ceaseless Skies, Cast of Wonders, and khōréō.
+Isabel J. Kim is a Korean-American speculative fiction writer.
+Her short stories have won the Nebula Award, Locus Award, BSFA Award, and Shirley Jackson Award.
+Her work has been featured in Clarkesworld Magazine, Lightspeed, Apex Magazine, Strange Horizons, Fantasy Magazine, Beneath Ceaseless Skies, Cast of Wonders, Reactor, and khōréō.

-Her work has been collected in The Year's Best Fantasy Volume 2 and The Best American Science Fiction and Fantasy 2023.

-In April 2024, Universal International Studios acquired the rights to her planned debut novel Sublimation.
-The novel is part of a three-book deal.
+In April 2024, Universal International Studios acquired the rights to her planned debut novel, Sublimation.
+The novel is part of a three-book deal with Tor Books.

-Background and career
+Early life and education

+Isabel J. Kim was born in Morristown, New Jersey.
+Her family moved to South Korea, following her father's job as a physics professor, and later California.
+The family continued to split their time between Santa Barbara, California and Daejeon, South Korea before returning to New Jersey when Kim was eleven.

-Kim attended the University of Pennsylvania, majoring in Creative Writing and Fine Arts.
-Kim attended law school at the University of Pennsylvania and now works as a lawyer in New York.
+Kim is a two-time graduate of the University of Pennsylvania.
+She completed her bachelor's degree in Creative Writing and Fine Arts before pursuing her JD at the University of Pennsylvania Law School.

+Career

+Kim worked as a lawyer in New York City until late 2025 when she became a full-time writer.

-Kim started publishing speculative fiction in 2021 and won the Shirley Jackson Award for You'll Understand When You're a Mom Someday, her second published story.
+Kim started publishing speculative fiction in 2021 and won the Shirley Jackson Award for "You'll Understand When You're a Mom Someday," her second published story.
 She won the Clarkesworld reader poll in the Best Short Story category for "Calf Cleaving in the Benthic Black" in 2022.
+Her work has appeared on the Locus Recommended Reading List for 2021, 2022, and 2023.

 She was nominated for the Astounding Award for Best New Writer in 2023 in her second year of eligibility for the award.
-Her work has appeared on the Locus Recommended Reading List for 2021, 2022, and 2023.
-Her story Why Don't We Just Kill the Kid In the Omelas Hole won the Nebula Award for Best Short Story in 2025.
-It is a finalist for the 2025 Hugo Award for Best Short Story and 2025 Theodore Sturgeon Award.
+Her story "Why Don't We Just Kill the Kid In the Omelas Hole" won the 2024 Nebula Award for Best Short Story, the 2024 BSFA Award for Short Fiction, and the 2025 Locus Award for Best Short Story.
+It was a finalist for the 2025 Hugo Award for Best Short Story and the 2025 Theodore Sturgeon Award.

+In 2024, Kim co-authored an interactive fiction game A Death in Hyperspace (Infomancy.net) with nine other writers: Stewart C. Baker, Phoebe Barton, James Beamon, Kate Heartfield, Sara S. Messenger, JingJing Xiao, Natalia Theodoridou, M. Darusha Wehm, and Merc Fenn Wolfmoor.
+It won the 2024 Nebula Award for Best Game Writing.

 She co-hosts the internet culture podcast Wow If True with journalist Amanda Silberling.

+Kim's short story "Wire Mother" was a finalist for the 2026 Locus Award and Hugo Award.

+Her story "Human Voices" is nominated for the 2026 Ignyte Award for Outstanding Novelette.

+Kim's debut novel, Sublimation, was published on June 2, 2026 from Tor Books.
+It was one of USA Today's "Most anticipated books of 2026," and became an instant USA Today Bestseller.
+It received a starred reviews from Publishers Weekly and Booklist.